-Fire blight; Infected trash

-• BA needs to undertake an assessment of the risk of trash being infected with Erwinia amylovora.
+Fire blight; Infected trash • BA needs to undertake an assessment of the risk of trash being infected with Erwinia amylovora .
+Fire blight; • A small amount of inoculum on and/or in apples should not be taken as

-Fire blight; Infective dose
+Infective dose

-- A small amount of inoculum on and/or in apples should not be taken as unimportant as there are many areas in Australia that have ideal environmental conditions favouring fire blight. - Bacterial multiplication is time, host and climate dependent, and a low dose such as that likely to be present on an infested apple fruit (<102cfu) is very unlikely to be sufficient to result in infection of a host.
+• A small amount of inoculum on and/or in apples should not be taken as unimportant as there are many areas in Australia that have ideal environmental conditions favouring fire blight.

+• Bacterial multiplication is time, host and climate dependent, and a low dose such as that likely to be present on an infested apple fruit ( $<10^2$ cfu) is very unlikely to be sufficient to result in infection of a host.
-Fire blight; Infection and infestation

-• There is a failure to differentiate between the risk presented by infection and infestation.

-Fire blight; Orchard freedom

-• There are no orchards free of fire blight in NZ, although at specific time, there may be orchards free from symptoms of fire blight.
+Fire blight; Infection and infestation • There is a failure to differentiate between the risk presented by infection and infestation.
+Fire blight; Orchard freedom • There are no orchards free of fire blight in NZ, although at specific time, there may be orchards free from symptoms of fire blight.
 Van der Zwet studied in orchards free of fire blight and this affects the interpretation of these results.

-Fire blight; Other hosts

-• There are claims that plums, strawberries, blackberries, raspberries and cherries are infected by fire blight.

-Fire blight; Spread by seed

-• The analysis has ignored the possibility of apple seed being part of the pathway for fire blight.

-Fire blight; Apple varieties

-• Van der Zwet studied delicious apples only.
+Fire blight; Other hosts • There are claims that plums, strawberries, blackberries, raspberries and cherries are infected by fire blight.
+Fire blight; Spread by seed • The analysis has ignored the possibility of apple seed being part of the pathway for fire blight.
+Fire blight; Apple varieties • Van der Zwet studied delicious apples only.
 The apple fruits from NZ are unlikely to be varieties of Delicious apples.

-Fire blight; Vectors of

-- Van der Zwet (1979) lists 77 genera of Arthropods that have been associated with the transmission of fire blight.
+Fire blight; Vectors of • Van der Zwet (1979) lists 77 genera of Arthropods that have been associated with the transmission of fire blight.
 Of these 27 genera are present in Australia.
-The transfer of fire blight from the pathway to the PRA area by quarantine, non-quarantine pest species and non-pest species present on the pathway appears not to have been considered. - Relationship between apple leaf curling midge and spread of fire blight has been clearly demonstrated. - Many flies have a 'regurgitating and sponging' mode of feeding and carry large amounts of bacteria in their alimentary canal, which makes them ideal vectors for spread of the pathogen.
-Queensland fruit flies, Bactrocera tryonii are dedicated bacterial feeders.
-They contaminate fruit and leaf surfaces and also inject bacteria into interior of fruit along with eggs when ovipositing. - Honey bees are a major vector, especially at flowering time when trees are most vulnerable to Erwinia amylovora. - Because of the lack of vectors or means of transfer, the risk posed by imported apple fruit is negligible. - Packing line provides another vector for the infection of fruit with pest organisms.
+The transfer of fire blight from the pathway to the PRA area by quarantine, non-quarantine pest species and non-pest species present on the pathway appears not to have been considered. • Relationship between apple leaf curling midge and spread of fire blight has been clearly demonstrated. • Many flies have a 'regurgitating and sponging' mode of feeding and carry large amounts of bacteria in their alimentary canal, which makes them ideal vectors for spread of the pathogen.
+Queensland fruit flies, Bactrocera tryoni are dedicated bacterial feeders.
+They contaminate fruit and leaf surfaces and also inject bacteria into interior of fruit along with eggs when ovipositing. • Honey bees are a major vector, especially at flowering time when trees are most vulnerable to Erwinia amylovora . • The assumption or suggestion that browsing insects, or mites may be able to transfer bacteria to a receptive flower or wounded twig was not supported by any published data. • Because of the lack of vectors or means of transfer, the risk posed by imported apple fruit is negligible. • Packing line provides another vector for the infection of fruit with pest organisms.